-This behavior can be applied to seedlings and saplings of any species.
+This behavior can be applied to seedlings, saplings, and adults of any species.
+Any tree species/type combination to which it is applied must also have a light behavior applied.
 You can use either the diam with auto height or diam only version.